Skip to main content

 Back

-How to Perform - Weighted Front Raise
+How to Perform the Weighted Front Raise

 1. Stand with feet shoulder-width apart while holding a dumbbell in each hand in front of your thighs with palms facing your body.